What’s the best way to get rid of stubborn black spot?

 We recommend sealing by using Floorseal Indian Sandstone Sealer & Colour Intensifier.
 It is a breathable sealer which waterproofs and also highlights colour in a subtle and natural way.
 We have a variety of sealers, contact us for details.

-Floorseal Patio Black Spot Preventer Plus has a residual effect, it can be applied a maximum of 2 or 3 times a year.
-Typically in the spring, after power washing the patio and again in the Autumn.
+Floorseal Green Remover Concentrate has a residual effect, it can be applied once or twice a year.
+Typically in the spring, after power washing the patio and again in the Autumn if required.
+A North facing patio laid under trees, coupled with poor drainage, is more likely to suffer from organic growth than a south facing patio.